 JASNA Virtual Member Jeanne Vaver presents her amazing Jane Doll Collection and how she was inspired to create it by Jane Austen.
 Click on the white arrow to start the video.
 There may be up to a 22 second delay for the video to start.
-You can enlarge to full screen by click on the square at the bottom right of the video screen.
+You can enlarge to full screen by clicking on the square at the bottom right of the video screen.
 In addition, there will be articles added by Jeanne on a regular basis, detailing different aspects of the collection.
 Check back for those often.

 The doll that inspired an entire Jane Austen wardrobe collection made by Jeanne Vaver during the Pandemic